model-checking/kani-verifier-blog/_posts/2022-09-20-internship-projects-2022-concrete-playback.md

 the main analysis required for verification.
 When one or more checks have failed, that's a verification failure.
 In these cases, CBMC can return a text-based trace which includes the sequence of steps leading to the failed check.
-We often call this a (proof) counter-example.
+We often call this trace a counter-example.

 At the moment, the main tool for proof debugging in Kani is [`cbmc-viewer`](https://github.com/model-checking/cbmc-viewer). `cbmc-viewer` is